Funkenjaeger/brd2json/README.md

 ## Implementation Status and Limitations
 The ULP is mostly feature-complete.
 Some known limitations:
 * __Proportional fonts__ aren't supported (won't be rendered) - use vector fonts if you want them rendered.
 An easy solution here is to set the "Always Vector Font" option in the Eagle/Fusion 360 Electronics preferences.
-* __Polygons__ - Autodesk redefined polygon object type(s) in Fusion 360 Electronics.
-For now polygons are not supported on the `main` branch, so it remains compatible with both Eagle and Fusion 360 Electronics.
-The `fusion` branch adds support for UL_POLYSHAPE for Fusion 360 Electronics, but breaks compatibility with Eagle.
+* __Polygons__ - Autodesk redefined polygon object type(s) in Fusion 360 Electronics - so they are now fully supported on the `main` branch for Fusion 360 Electronics.
+The `eagle` branch remains compatible with eagle, but lacks all polygon support (and some related features as consequences)

 ![brd2json demo](https://j.gifs.com/gZw31k.gif)